AMWA-TV/bcp-007-01/docs/Overview.md

 Provides a list of servers for discovering the NDI streams when server_host is set to auto.
 If this parameter is set to auto the Receiver should establish for itself which discovery server it should use, based on its own internal configuration or default to mDNS discovery.

 ## Controllers
 ### Query of Registered Nodes, Senders and Receivers
+A controller may query registered nodes, senders and receivers from the registry.
+An NDI receiver must be registered in the registry in order to allow a controller to manage connections to it.

+An NDI source may be registered in the registry if the NDI device implements the required IS-04 services.
+However, a controller may direct a receiver to connect to a Native NDI Sender if the controller has knowledge of that sender (either through NDI discovery or other means).

 ### Discovery of Native NDI Senders
+A controller may discover Native NDI Senders via the NDI SDK.
+This could allow a controller to establish connections between a Receiver device and an NDI Native Sender.

+Native NDI Devices which do not implement NMOS IS-04 discovery shall have their device, node or sender resources registered in an NMOS Registry.